 Boards of Review are strongly cautioned that the determination that a veteran is 100% disabled or individually unemployable is made by the U.S. Department of Veterans Affairs.
 Boards of Review do not have authority to make an independent determination that a veteran is 100% disabled or individually unemployable.
-Boards of Review do not have the authority to determine a veteran is not 100% disabled or individually unemployable once the U.S. Department of Veterans Affairs has issued their determination.
+Boards of Review do not have the authority to determine a veteran is not 100% disabled or individually unemployable or individually u